LukasRaider/JavaTraining/README.md

-Basic desktop program for ordering fastfood.
+Basic desktop programs for main work with class